flipz357/XPLAINSIM/README.md

 Here's a very simple example for training and inferring with a custom model.

 Needed: A training target.
 For every input text pair, a list with numbers.
-These numbers can be fine interpterable measurements.
+These numbers can be fine-grained interpretable measurements.
 They are then used to structure the embedding space.
 In this example, we would like to build a model that reflects superficial semantic similarity in one part of its embedding, similarity of named entities in another, and "deep" semantic similarity in the other.
-Concretely, we parition three features
+Concretely, we paritition the embedding into three features/parts

-1. bag-of-words: Learns to reflect bag-of-words distance
+1. Bag-of-words: Learns to reflect bag-of-words distance
-2. named entity similarity: Learns to reflect similarity of named entities
+2. Named entity similarity: Learns to reflect similarity of named entities
 3. (Not explicitly trained): Residual features for capturing the semantic similarity that makes for "the rest"

-Note that this is only a toy code, and the training happens on very little data, however, the feature paritioning will already have some effect.
+Note that this is only a toy code, and the training happens on little data, however, the feature paritioning will already have some effect.

 ```python
 from scipy.stats import pearsonr